This article is for Lumo Play 4.0 or later. This is an experimental feature.

 If you are satisfied with the alignment, click the Next button.

-5- Masking the Projection Area
+5- Masking

-6- Final Tweaks
+6- Final adjustments

 Comments